Application deadline: October 10, 2023 (at 5:00 p.m. EST)

 1 Bulgaria-Greece Fulbright Joint Research Award

 This joint award is provided by the Bulgarian and Greek Fulbright Commissions and allows students to engage in comparative trans-regional research and/or study.
-Up to one award per academic year is open to candidates at all degree levels, but preference is given to Master’s and Ph.D. candidates.
+Up to one award per academic year is open to candidates at all degree levels.
+While applications from Master and Ph.D. candidates are preferred, well-researched projects by recent college/university graduates will also be accepted.
 Applications will be considered in all fields, with special emphasis on the following disciplines related to Bulgaria and Greece: archaeology, history and art history (Antique, Byzantine, Ottoman and contemporary), Balkan studies, trans-border/emigration studies, economics, tourism (including eco- and agro-tourism), preservation of cultural heritage, political science, social sciences, classical studies, and the arts.